dsedivec/macos_ansible/README.md

 * Set up printer
 * Turn a bunch of notifications to "show content only when unlocked"
 * Turn off "Spotlight Suggestions" and "Allow Spotlight Suggestions in Look Up", because the preference for the former is a big complicated array that I don't want to script, and I'm not at all sure I know what the preference for the second even is
+* Add Unicode and my Russian input methods (this is in `com.apple.HIToolbox` but I didn't feel confident about setting it due to crazy `KeyboardLayout ID` value that I couldn't identify)

 ## Applications